This much I know: 9 leadership lessons from global CEOs

-by Sameh Abadir, Niccolò Pisani Published 24 June 2022 in Brain circuits • 3 min read
+by Sameh Abadir, Niccolò Pisani Published June 24, 2022 in Brain Circuits • 3 min read

 The heightened uncertainty characterizing the global competitive landscape has changed the types of leaders needed to guide teams through the ever-changing business landscape.
 In times of crisis, “Swiss knife” leaders stand out as being particularly useful.